ksruthi1992/park/parking-report2.md

 **Design Patterns**

 Observable

-- Database Calls via Http
+- Database calls via HTTP
-- CandidateSpaceLislst to be notified when space availability state changes
+- CandidateSpaceList collection to be notified when space availability changes

 ### <a name = "Data_Structures"></a>Data Structures ###
 ..